mxiamxia/aws-apm-action/README.md

 ## 📄 License

 This project is licensed under the MIT-0 License - see the [LICENSE](LICENSE) file for details.

-## 🔒 Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for information on reporting security issues.

 ## 📞 Support